 Ranking The Best Alien Abduction Movies of All Time.

-Hidden in the bonkers new cycle of the last few weeks was the nugget that the Pentagon has been quietly gathering data around UFO sightings.
+Hidden in the bonkers new cycle of the last few years was the nugget that the Pentagon has been quietly gathering data around UFO sightings.
 They have even released a video of a UFO sighting check it out here.
-While Fox Mulder is writing his I told you so letter to everyone else we here at Signal are wondering just like you what this will mean for the future of aliens in pop culture.
+While Fox Mulder is writing his I told you so letter to everyone else, we here at Signal are wondering just like you what this will mean for the future of aliens in pop culture.
 No longer will people be secretly kidnapped and probed.
-Now the government will know all about it.
+I know that will be a huge disappointment to some people but don’t fret the government is on it (LOL).
+Now the government will know all about these choice encounters.
 Hell the government may be the ones doing it in the future.
 To celebrate this new found era of UFO openness we offer up the five best alien abduction movies.
 Perhaps these will act as blueprints for our alien interactions in the future.

 5. Dark Skies (2013)